Elshazly0/DataEnginering-project-/README.md

 ● We started cleaning the data by:

     ○ Reducing the dimensionality of the data

     ○ Identifying outliers

     ○ Handling the missing values by placing

     them with mean/median of some specific

     data

 ● Then we started plotting the data by finding

 the best visual to presentation

 **Data Exploration Questions/RQ**

-Women participation & performance in the

-Olympic games over time
+1. Women participation & performance in the Olympic games over time

-The correlation between the countries and a
+2.The correlation between the countries and a specific sport

-specific sport

-Participation/evolution of each sport over
+3.Participation/evolution of each sport over time

-time

-How the age of the participants differs over
+4.How the age of the participants differs over time

-time

-How many summer and winter season of the

-Olympic games in comparison, and how the

-number of participants changed
+5.How many summer and winter season of the Olympic games in comparison, and how the number of participants changed